jon-jacky/Piety/README.md

 manager, which together provide a minimal but self-contained Python programming environment.

-We hope someday to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter with minimal support.
+I hope someday to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter with minimal support.
 There are only a few platform-dependent modules.
 Most modules developed for Piety on a host operating system should also work on a bare machine.

 An overview of the Piety design appears [here](doc/analogies.md).
-We have a [script](scripts/demo.py) that demonstrates many Piety features, described [here](scripts/demo.md).
+I have a [script](scripts/demo.py) that demonstrates many Piety features, described [here](scripts/demo.md).
 Ongoing and recent work on Piety is described [here](BRANCH.md).